sgrif/mysqlclient-sys/README.md

 The build script of the crate will attempt to find the lib path of libmysql-client using the following methods:
+- First, if the environment variables MYSQLCLIENT_LIB_DIR and MYSQLCLIENT_INCLUDE_DIR are set, it will use their values

-- First, it will attempt to use pkg-config to locate it.
+- If the environment variable isn't set, it will attempt to use pkg-config to locate it.
 All the config options, such as `PKG_CONFIG_ALLOW_CROSS`, `PKG_CONFIG_ALL_STATIC` etc., of the crate [pkg-config](http://alexcrichton.com/pkg-config-rs/pkg_config/index.html) apply.